 - Parsnip, chickpea and cauliflower korma

-You can even eat it raw, as part of a salad, or as a crudité with dips.
+Cauliflower can be eaten raw for example as part of a salad, or as a crudité with dips.

 Depending on the size of your florets it will take around 10 minutes to cook this way.
 See below for how to prepare a cauliflower for cooking.